Regulation A

 • The selling-securityholder sub-caps are within the offering total, not on top of it.
 Tier 1's $6 million affiliate sub-cap is part of the $20 million total.
 Tier 2's $22.5 million affiliate sub-cap is part of the $75 million total.

-Regulation A vs the Other Two Exempt-Securities Paths
+How Does Regulation A Compare to the Other Two Exempt-Securities Paths?

 The three paths in this unit do not really compete with each other in practice because they serve different deal profiles.
 The contrasts worth keeping in mind: